simone-contorno/arp-interactive-simulator/README.md

 </code>
 </pre>

-Extract the directory and type:
+After, to compile the source files, go into the directory and type:

 <pre>
 <code>
-./install.sh <pathname>
+./install.sh
 </code>
 </pre>

-where <pathname> indicates where unzip the directory 'src'.<br>
-After, to exec the program, type:
+Now, to exec the program, type:

 <pre>
 <code>
-./run.sh <pathname>
+./run.sh
 </code>
 </pre>

-If you want read some specific descriptio about a process, type:
+If you want read some specific description about a process, type:

 <pre>
 <code>
-./help.sh <pathname> <number>
+./help.sh <number>
 </code>
 </pre>

-where <pathname> is the same that you have used with ./install.sh <pathname>, while <number> will provide you the corresponding process text file description.
+where <number> is the corresponding process text file description.

 <a name="con"></a>
 ### Conclusion